-Although Mark Woolley was diagnosed with type 1 diabetes at age 12, he has known for his entire life what it is like to live with the disease.
+Although Mark Woolley was diagnosed with type 1 diabetes at age 12, he has known for his entire life what it is like to live with this chronic health condition.
 His older brother, Matt, was diagnosed at birth, and Mark has regularly helped test Matt’s blood sugar (glucose) and give him insulin.

 Mark has been playing hockey since he was a kid, with dreams of making it to the NHL.
-Now 19 years old, he currently lives in his hometown of St. Thomas, Ont.
-For the past two years, he has been a defenceman on the Owen Sound Attack of the Ontario Hockey League (OHL), bringing him one step closer to fulfilling his dream as he prepares for the NHL draft.
+Now 20 years old, he currently lives in his hometown of St. Thomas, Ont.
+For the past three years, he has been a defenceman on the Owen Sound Attack of the Ontario Hockey League (OHL), bringing him one step closer to fulfilling his goal as he prepares for the NHL draft.

 As an elite athlete, Mark was initially worried about how diabetes would affect his game.
 Thanks to the support of his family (which also includes his brother, Michael, and parents, Tracy and Steve), as well as his diabetes care team, trainers, and coaches, he has developed a routine that works for him.
 He tests his blood sugar before and after games, as well as in between periods, to ensure he is not experiencing high blood sugar, known as hyperglycemia.
 He has snacks on hand in case he feels a low coming on.